Adonis Gay Holiday

 What to bring?

 Our advice is simple.
 Pack your bag, then take half of those things out and leave them back home.
 It’s common to hear people wishing they’d packed less stuff, but we’ve never heard anyone complain that they didn’t bring enough.
 Even if you realize you forget to pack some crucial item you can always pick up a replacement once you arrive in New Zealand.
-We'll include some trip-specific packing advice based on expected weather as part of our update email to you, sent 60 days prior to your trip.
+Just make sure to review the climate section above and remember that our trips are run in a casual style so you can leave your tuxedos at home.
+We'll include some trip-specific packing advice based on expected weather as part of our update email to you, sent 10 days prior to your trip.

 Money